roobinw/iicaptainv2.0.1/FIRESTORE_SETUP_AND_STRUCTURE.md

         1. Creates their Firebase Authentication account.
         2. Creates a new team document in the `teams` collection with the provided team name and sets the new user as `ownerUid`.
         3. Creates their user profile document in the `users` collection (using their Firebase Auth UID as the document ID and the `uid` field), linking them to the newly created `teamId` and assigning them the `role: "admin"`.
-    *   Admins can then add other player profiles to their team via the "Players" page in the app.
+    *   Admins can then add other member profiles to their team via the "Members" page in the app.
 This:
-        1. Creates a new Firebase Authentication account for the player using an email and password provided by the admin.
+        1. Creates a new Firebase Authentication account for the member using an email and password provided by the admin.
-        2. Creates a `users` document for that player (using the new player's Firebase Auth UID as the document ID and the `uid` field), with `role: "player"` and the admin's `teamId`.
+        2. Creates a `users` document for that member (using the new member's Firebase Auth UID as the document ID and the `uid` field), with `role: "member"` and the admin's `teamId`.
     *   Matches, Trainings, and Refereeing Assignments are added by team admins through the app into their respective team's subcollections.
 They default to `isArchived: false`.
     *   Messages are added by team admins via the dashboard message board.
 They default to `isArchived: false`.
     *   Locations are added by team admins via the app into their team's `locations` subcollection.